yp-edu/yp-edu.github.io/pages/about.md

 ## About me

-I am a French trainee researcher in AI with a focus on AI Safety.
+I am a French trainee researcher in AI with a focus on AI Safety, [here](/assets/files/CV_Yoann_Poupart.pdf) is a more detailed CV.
 I aspire to become a PhD candidate in September 2024.